BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 # ![agent-view-agents.png](/uploads/agent-view-agents.png){:height="300px" width="600px"}

-# Establishing your Sales Credit Limit
+# Establishing your Sales Credit

-Your Master Agent account is established with A Sales Credit Limit.
+Your Master Agent account is established with A Sales Credit.

-This Sales Credit Limit must be secured with a refundable cash deposit, paid to and held as bond by Bhutan Lottery Limited during the term of your agreement.
+This Sales Credit Limit must be secured with a refundable cash deposit, paid to and held as bond by Bhutan Lottery Limited during the term of your Agent Agreement.

 - **Sales Credit Limit**
-These Sales credit Limit dictates how much (in Nu.) you, or your sub-agents are able to sell.
-Once this limit is reached your sellers can no longer sell tickets, until you remit all/part of the outstanding balance owing to Bhutan Lottery Limited.
+The Sales credit Limit dictates how much (in Nu.) you, or your sub-agents are able to sell.
+Once this limit is reached your sellers can no longer sell tickets until you remit all/part of the outstanding balance owing to Bhutan Lottery Limited.

+## Securing your Sales Credit
 This limit is set by your manager and can be increased by leaving additional funds on deposit with BLL.

 For example, if you wish to establish your Master Sales Agent account with a Nu.
-300,000 limit, then you must secure this limit by leaving Nu.
-300,000 on deposit with Bhutan Lottery Limited during the term of your agreement.
+100,000 credit limit, then you must secure this credit limit by leaving Nu.100,000 as security deposit with Bhutan Lottery Limited during the term of your agreement.

 This security deposit, less any amounts owing to BLL will be refunded to you upon closure of your account.

+>**EXAMPLE**
-For example if your account has Nu.100,000 limit, then you, or your sales agents can sell up to Nu.100,000 in tickets through the Sales Agent application.
+In a scenario where your account has Nu.100,000 limit, then you or your sales agents can sell up to Nu.100,000 in tickets through the Sales Agent application.
 Once you have reached Nu.100,000 in sales receipts, the Lottery Platform will restrict any additional sales, until some/all outstanding sales receipts owing to BLL are remitted to BLL.

 You can at any time, remit the Sales Receipts to your sales manager to reduce the balance owing and allow additional sales transactions to take place in your network.